Welcome to the NeuroRehabilitation Unit

 - Offer knowledge exchange to develop products into clinical use with industry partners.

-Many of those individuals with these conditions can fulfill potential by benefitting from a more integrated use of cutting edge technology involving human-robot interactions and computer games which mimic real-life scenarios.
+Many individuals with neurological deficits can fulfil potential by benefitting from a more integrated use of cutting edge technology involving human-machine interfaces and interactions.

-The aim of the NRU is to draw together research expertise from different academic / clinical specialties in rehabilitation medicine and science into an interdisciplnary, ground breaking force for change.
+The aim of the NRU is to draw together research expertise from different academic / clinical specialties in neurorehabilitation into an interdisciplinary, ground breaking force for change.

-The NRU has expertise in neuroscience, psychology, engineering, rehabilitation medicine and allied health professions and works together with partners in the NHS and industry.
-This synergy signfiicantly speeds up the translation of state-of-the-art design of robotics and virtual reality into deliverable clinical trials and interventions.
+The NRU has expertise in neuroscience, physiology, psychology, bioengineering, mathematics and rehabilitation medicine and works together with partners in the NHS and industry.
+This synergy significantly speeds up the translation of state-of-the-art design of robotics and virtual reality into deliverable clinical trials and interventions.

 The NRU can offer a “Test-Tube” approach to knowledge exchange to exploit new technological developments presently residing in the business and entrepreneurial community.